 Sea salt & white pepper

 Heat one tablespoon of the olive oil in a large pot over medium heat.
-Add half the chorizo slices and cook for 1 to 2 minutes until lightly browned and the paprika colours the oil.
+Add half the chorizo slices and cook for 1 to 2 minutes until lightly browned.

-Turn the heat down to low and add the chopped onion and garlic.
+Turn the heat down to low and add the chopped onion, garlic and the paprika.
 Gently sweat the ingredients for 5 minutes, stirring occasionally, until the onions become soft and translucent.

 Add the potatoes, water/stock and a generous pinch of salt to the pot, raise the heat and bring to a boil.
 Then lower the heat and gently simmer for 15 to 20 minutes, until the potatoes are soft, skimming off any scum from the surface with a ladle.